 Packed inside theare 18 high-performance speakers with four up-firing speakers in the soundbar, plus more upward-aiming speakers as part of the two rears included in this kit (a separate subwoofer is also part of the package).
 With this kit, you're literally being surrounded by sound.

 Elevate’s Adaptive Height Speakers also rotate forward to blast you with the full force of the audio that aims to create a much broader soundstage.
-The Vizio Elevate also boasts you’ll hear clearer vocals and concert hall levels of power and performance.
-The bass to shake your space vibrates down to 30hz and the whole system gets up to 107 decibels, making Vizio Elevate a perfect Dolby Atmos soundbar for gaming, movie watching, and listening to music.
+The Elevate also boasts that you’ll hear clearer vocals and concert hall levels of power and performance.
+The bass to shake your space vibrates down to 30hz and the whole system gets up to 107 decibels, making Vizio Elevate a great Dolby Atmos soundbar for gaming, movie watching, and listening to music.

 Utilizing virtual surround instead of the up-firing speakers of some of the other soundbars on our list, the Vizio M-Series M51a-H6 fills the room with spacious sound, with support for Dolby Atmos and DTS:X. This soundbar set also comes with a pair of low-profile surround speakers that are volume-adjustable, plus a 6-inch wireless subwoofer for deep bass with power and boom.
 A backlit display remote control rounds out the offerings inside the box, making this a great get-it-all-for-a-great-price option.